 - Professor Ben Schoenmaker of the Dutch Institute for Military History, and Leiden University;

-- Dr Tobias van Gent, Associate Professor of History at University College Roosevelt and former member of the Dutch Parliament.
+- Dr Tobias van Gent, Associate Professor of History at University College Roosevelt and Member of the Dutch Parliament.

 This course is aimed primarily at: